uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 You can click on the scratch layer icon to save the file.
 In the dialog, we can give the layers a `File name` (in our project's home directory) and click OK.

-You can save your project with the floppy disk icon, or using <kbd>Ctrl</kbd> + <kbd>S</kbd>, and the project should be visible in a list as soon as you open QGIS again.
+You can save your project with the floppy disk icon, or using <kbd>Ctrl</kbd> + <kbd>S</kbd>, and the project should be visible in a list when you re-open QGIS again.